Billy Wilder: Politics

 Wilder opposed the House Un-American Activities Committee (HUAC).
 He co-created the Committee for the First Amendment, of 500 Hollywood personalities and stars to "support those professionals called upon to testify before the HUAC who had classified themselves as hostile with regard to the interrogations and the interrogators".
-Some anti-Communists wanted those in the cinema industry to take oaths of allegiance.
+Some anti-Communists wanted those in the film industry to take oaths of allegiance.
 The Screen Directors Guild had a vote by show of hands.
 Only John Huston and Wilder opposed.
 Huston said, "I am sure it was one of the bravest things that Billy, as a naturalized German, had ever done.
 There were 150 to 200 directors at this meeting, and here Billy and I sat alone with our hands raised in protest against the loyalty oath."

 Wilder was not affected by the Hollywood blacklist.
-Of the blacklisted 'Hollywood Ten' he said, "Of the ten, two had talent, and the rest were just unfriendly."
+Of the blacklisted Hollywood Ten, he said, "Of the ten, two had talent, and the rest were just unfriendly."
 In general, Wilder disliked formula and genre films.
 Wilder reveled in poking fun at those who took politics too seriously.
-In Ball of Fire, his burlesque queen 'Sugarpuss' points at her sore throat and complains "Pink?
+In Ball of Fire, his burlesque queen Sugarpuss points at her sore throat and complains "Pink?
 It's as red as the Daily Worker and just as sore."
 Later, she gives the overbearing and unsmiling housemaid the name "Franco".